psychemedia/storytelling-notes/stories-n-harp/mabinogion-2-branwens-lament.md

 "A splendid idea", said Bran and his advisers, and so it was agreed.

+`[VERSE 1]`
 *When Branwen heard she would be married*
 *Her heart was filled with excitement and fear,*
 *To be a wife was her desire*
 *But to her brothers she wished to stay near,*
 *"My home, my home," young Branwen cried,*
 *"It's for your bright future I will be a bride"*
 *"My home, my home," young Branwen cried,*
 *"It's for your bright future I will be a bride"*

 The feasting, and the drinking, and the carousing began.
 And that night, as was the custom, Matholwch and Branwen spent together, as the start of what would be their three days of hand-fasting.

+__But elsewhere, mischief was afoot...__

+`[VERSE 2 (JC)]`
+*Bendigeidfran gave her hand in marriage*
+*To bring together two countries in peace*
+*Half-brother Efnisien stormy and wrathful*
+*Favoured division and controversy,*
+*"Oh, woe, oh, woe," young Branwen cried,*
+*"Please put your vengeance and anger aside."*
+*"Oh, woe, oh, woe," young Branwen cried,*
+*"Please put your vengeance and anger aside."*

-As the festivities began, Matholwch's men and horses were billeted far and wide.
+As the festivities began, Matholwch's men and horses had been billeted far and wide.
 And it was one of these new billets that was seen by Efnysien, just as he returned from a journey far to the north.
 Efnysien, Bran and Branwens's half-brother on their mother's side.
 Efnysien, a man so bitter, a man so twisted, he could pitch two of the most loving brothers into mortal battle with each other.

 "Whose are these horses?", he asked, and he was told: "the horses of Matholwych, King of Ireland, he who is now married to your sister, Branwen".